RISE:

 The RISE curriculum engages students, teachers, parents and caregivers, and government stakeholders, leading to systemic, sustainable change.

-Girl Rising has been delivering education programs in Kenya for over a decade, in collaboration with schools and community-based organizations that offer innovative solutions to girls’ education.
-Together we reach adolescents from marginalized communities, improving the quality of education, addressing deep-seated social norms.
+Girl Rising has been delivering education programs in Kenya for over a decade, in collaboration with schools and community-based organisations that offer innovative solutions to girls’ education.
+Together we reach adolescents from marginalised communities, improving the quality of education, addressing deep-seated social norms.

 In 2024 the Kenya Institute of Curriculum Development accredited RISE Kenya, as part of the of the government’s new competency-based curriculum.